JerryEchimau/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ### 15. Symbolic links
 - Symbolic links are simply files that contain the PATH (Symbols to) another file or a directory (Remember, everything in a computer is either a file or a directory)
 - changing a file through the link does not affect the original file but changing the original file affects the file in the link.
-- a link allows you to view and manipulate the contents of a file in another different place, from where you are
+- a link allows you to view and manipulate the contents of a file in another different place, from where you are in the whole file system
 - in older systems (and others today), a link would simply take you to that directory where the file is, or simply open or execute the file

 - in our case, we treat the link as a file and assume we are changing the owner and group owner of the file using ``chown``

+### 16. If only
+- ``chown`` has the ability to accept arguments like ``--from`` and ``reference`` and so many others.
+- in this case, ``chown --from=[owner_of_reference_file(s)] [new_owner] [file_to_change_ownership]`` would be best appropriate reference, eve though there are other more tedious methods

-###
+### 17. Star Wars
+- The ``telnet command`` is a network protocol used for remote terminal access to a server or another computer over a network.
+It allows users to interact with a remote system's command-line interface as if they were physically present at that machine.
+- In the case of playing Star Wars in the terminal, the telnet command is used to connect to a specific server(technically a computer), towel.blinkenlights.nl.
+When you run the ``command telnet towel.blinkenlights.nl``, your terminal establishes a connection with this server.
+- The Star Wars ASCII art is not a pre-stored file but is generated dynamically by a program running on the server.
+As characters are sent over the network from the server to your terminal, they create the visual representation of the Star Wars movie through ASCII art.
+- While ``telnet`` provides a basic form of remote access to a server's command-line interface, it lacks the advanced features, security, and graphical user interfaces offered by modern remote desktop applications like AnyDesk.
+These applications provide a more comprehensive and user-friendly experience for remote access and control.